 Frequently Asked Questions

-Paying for medical care can be complicated.
-There are deductibles, copays, and often multiple bills.
-At the Mount Sinai Health System, we are here to help and make it as clear as possible.
+Understanding medical billing can be complicated, with deductibles, copays, and often multiple bills.
+At the Mount Sinai Health System, we are here to help.
 Below are some of the questions we hear most often about billing and insurance.

 Top FAQs